ChrisArchitect/cnyc/_posts/2021-11-10-coming-soon-netscape-navigators-honest-hackers-trailers.md

 layout: post
 title: "Coming Soon: Netscape Navigators"
 image: /images/hackers-honest-trailers-by-screen-junkies-netscape-navigators-title-frame.jpg
-description: Honest Trailers preview coming attractions with their trailer for Hackers.
+description: The following PREVIEW has been approved for ALL AUDIENCES.
+Hackers - by Honest Trailers.
 tags:
 - hackers
 - hackers movie